Mythica (film series): Production

 The film was partly funded by a Kickstarter campaign that collected $94,294, and which described the proposed film as an "epic fantasy".
 It was produced by Jason Faller and Kynan Griffin for Arrowstorm Entertainment, directed by Anne K. Black, and written by Black, Faller and Griffin.

 Mythica was filmed in Utah, where producers/writers Faller and Griffin are from, and where Arrowstorm Entertainment is based.
 The films received a tax credit of up to $278,000 in 2015 for filming in Utah from the Governor's Office of Economic Development Board.

 Kevin Sorbo, who plays one of the roles in the film, said about the project: "Mythica"— a movie like "The Lord of the Rings", where I play someone like Gandalf...

 A Quest for Heroes

 Mythica: A Quest for Heroes is a 2014 Arrowstorm Entertainment fantasy film written and directed by Anne K. Black and starring Melanie Stone and Kevin Sorbo.
-The movie is the first of a five-part film series, and was partly funded by a Kickstarter campaign that collected $94,294.
+The movie is the first of a six-part film series, and was partly funded by a Kickstarter campaign that collected $94,294.